 “Shouldn’t o’ bothered with sittin’ down Alast.
 We need to go back up.
 When you see a man wanderin’ through a patch o’ nowhere such as this without as much as a ridin’ animal that means he was surprised.
 He was surprised by somethin’ awful and it sent him runnin’ so fast that he didn’t bother to grab any food… If he was headin’ this way that means whatever he was runnin’ from is comin’ this way too… Hang on boy.
 We’re goin’ up fast and we’re goin’ up light.
 I have to check the ekapad.”

 Alast’s head was beginning to spin from the amount of action involved in one day.
-First he had a real sword fight, and now Orbon was spewing out information Alast didn’t know he was hiding.
+First he had a real sword fight, and now Orbon spewed out information Alast didn’t know he was hiding.
 He couldn’t even guess the nature of an ‘ekapad’.